Mark Pretti Nature Tours, L.L.C.

 I've been visiting this part of west Mexico since 1999, and it remains a perennial favorite with great native forests, fantastic bird variety and abundance, easy travel, and excellent lodging and service from the warm and talented people of Mexico.

-The 2025 cost will be about $3200 per person, double occupancy, and includes all lodging, meals, excursions, admissions, and transportation from Mazatlan.
-The single supplement will be about $550.
+The 2025 cost is $3150 per person, double occupancy, and includes all lodging, meals, excursions, admissions, and transportation from Mazatlan.
+The single supplement is $575.

 Detailed itinerary available on request